zimolzak/crypto-challenges/Readme.md

   can break 3.5 ms with no help, with T=3.0, backup=1, and N=10
   replicates of each timing measurement!
 Probably helps to have the server as quiet as possible in terms of CPU.

+* Diffie-Hellman parameter injection feels weird and kind of hard to understand or unrealistic?

+* I am surprised that my offline dictionary attack on SRP with a stolen hash (HMAC) doesn't go faster.
+See `chal38.py` or `srp.py`, class `Server` when `mitm=True`, specifically method `validate_hash()`.
+Only 50 - 60 guesses per second?

+* SRP with zero key is indeed fun.

+* RSA implementation and several of the challenges about it were fun.

+* RSA without padding is bad.
+RSA that doesn't fully check for proper padding or other compliance is also bad.

+* Once again, don't reuse your nonce, hence the name.
+When it comes to DSA, I guess you can't even give it away or make it easy to guess?